Market Design with Distributional Objectives: Introduction

-Next, we consider the class of choice rules that maximize merit subject to achieving a certain (exogenously given) level of diversity.
-We first observe that when the diversity index is capped at a level, the diversity choice rule for the modified index maximizes merit subject to attaining the diversity level.
-Therefore, every choice rule in this class has the same desirable properties as the diversity choice rule when the modified indices are ordinally concave.
-We provide a characterization of diversity indices such that the modified diversity index for every diversity level is ordinally concave (Proposition \ref{prop:ordinal-equivalence}).
-Using this class, we provide the \emph{trace algorithm} that finds all subsets of applications on the diversity-merit Pareto frontier and show that the trace algorithm is \emph{pseudo polynomial}, which means that the time complexity is polynomial in the largest integer present in the input data (Theorem \ref{thm:trace}).\footnote{For this result, we assume that the diversity index takes integer values.
-Any ordinally concave diversity index can be replaced with another diversity index that takes integer values and is ordinally concave without changing the diversity choice rule.} The trace algorithm is useful for an institution that has the dual goals of maximizing diversity and merit, as it presents the institution with all alternatives on the diversity-merit Pareto frontier.
+Next, we consider the family of choice rules that maximize merit subject to achieving a certain (exogenously given) level of the distributional objective.
+We first observe that when the distributional objective is capped at a level, the distribution-conscious choice rule for the modified objective maximizes merit subject to attaining that level.
+Therefore, every choice rule in this family has the same desirable properties like the distribution-conscious choice rule when the modified objectives are ordinally concave.
+We provide a characterization of distributional objectives such that the modified distributional objective for every level is ordinally concave (Proposition \ref{prop:ordinal-equivalence}).
+Using this family, we provide the \emph{trace algorithm} that finds all subsets of applications on the Pareto frontier of the distributional objective and merit, and show that the trace algorithm is \emph{pseudo polynomial}, which means that the time complexity is polynomial in the largest integer present in the input data (Theorem \ref{thm:trace}).\footnote{For this result, we assume that the distributional objective takes integer values.
+Any ordinally concave distributional objective can be replaced with another distributional objective that takes integer values and is ordinally concave without changing the distribution-conscious choice rule.} The trace algorithm is useful for an institution that has the dual goals of maximizing distributional objective and merit, as it presents the institution with all alternatives on the Pareto frontier.